-Cyberbullying is Hard to Notice – Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.
+Cyberbullying is Hard to Notice.
+Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.
 Some signs to notice include:

 - Never respond to harassing or rude comments.